AthulSPrakash/Tech_news_app-Front_end/README.md

-# App to view latest tech-related news from top websites
+# Tech News PWA - View latest tech-related news from top websites
+Progressive web app build using React.js.
 The data are fetched from the 'tech_news-API'.
-Conatins title of the news, cover image and link to the article/site.
-Build using React.js. websites includes :
+Contains title of the news, cover image and link to the article/site. websites includes :
 - TechCrunch
 - Gizmodo